 In the industrial age, engineers like Henry Ford and Nikola Tesla were known for their skills in engineering and business.
 Now we are approaching our “fourth industrial revolution” as coined by Prof. Klaus Schwab, founder and executive chairman of the World Economic Forum.

 However, as much as there are various engineering career majors, there are various techniques to boost learning, career development, and assimilating knowledge.
-To some engineers major focus is on networking, training and development.
+To some engineers, the major focus is on networking, training, and development.

 Three (3) major career development considerations are;